uwgraphics/VisSnacks/content/tutorials/1-what-is-vis/index.md

 ## Now What?

-To give you a sense of where this goes (not necessarily in this order) ...
+To give you a sense of where this goes into my class (not necessarily in this order) ...

 1. We need to understand **why** we use visualization.
 Why can (well designed) pictures help people do things?
 2. We need to be prepared with **critique** and **redesign** techniques that we can use to explore the ideas by examining examples.